TIPS FOR INSPECTING A BOARDING KENNEL

 8. What do local vets have to say about the kennel?

-11. All good kennels should require proof from your vet of vaccination against Distemper combination, Parvo, Rabies and Bordetella for dogs and feline distemper combination, Upper respiratory complex and rabies for cats.
+11. All good kennels should require proof from your vet of vaccination against Distemper, Parvo, Rabies and Bordetella for dogs and feline distemper combination, Upper respiratory complex and rabies for cats.
+Alternatively, they SHOULD also accept Distemper/parvo titers tests in lieu of vaccination.
 If ferrets or rabbits are accepted they must be required to be vaccinated against rabies.

 12. The kennel help should also check incoming animals for fleas.
 If an animal is found to have fleas/ticks it will/should be given a flea/tick bath which the owner will be expected to pay for.